Your new dental patients have high expectations

 If your team isn’t providing a new dental patient experience that’s truly genuine (and outstanding), there’s a good chance my anxiety and my doubts about your office are going get the best of me.
 Unfortunately, that means I’m gone – along with any potential revenue and referrals.
 And, chances are, I’m probably headed to your closest competitor.

-Keep patients coming back by perfecting these 3 things for a new patient experience that always exceeds expectations.
+Keep patients coming back by perfecting these 3 things to improve your new dental patient experience and exceed expectations.
 How do you, your team, and your office compare?

 You know when a new patient is coming in, so ease their anxiety with a friendly greeting (always by name) and immediately make them feel at home.
 Make it a point to talk about your new patient appointments during your daily morning huddle so everyone knows when they’ll arrive.
 If a patient is waiting, (hopefully not too long) consider what they’re experiencing – the sights, the sounds, and, yes, the smells.